Krull (film): Cinematography

 A common critical praise of Krull was the visuals and special effects, Lambie describing them as "quite captivating".
 Buchanan wrote, "Even if it does seem overly familiar at times there is just enough originality injected into the visualization of the film that it's hard to dismiss it as just another Star Wars clone."
 Searles called the film "very beautiful, in fact, a neglected quality in these days when it seems to have been forgotten that film is a visual medium".
 Entertainment Weekly stated that Krull "had visual imagination to spare, including its sequences of flame-hoofed horses and a particularly scary pre-LOTR segment with a giant spider."
 Lambie called the Glaive "one of the coolest fantasy armaments of the decade", while Buchanan described it as "highly original".
-However, Watt-Evans disliked the weapon's name.
+However, Lawrence Watt-Evans disliked the weapon's name.
 He explained that an actual glaive was a "sort of pole-arm, a long stick with a long blade on the end" and not a "brass starfish".
 He stated that while "glaive" was a vague term and there wasn't an actual word that defined the weapon, "the writer should have made [another name] up rather than borrowing one which doesn't fit."

 The effects have also garnered detractors.
 The House Next Door critic Steven Boone stated that Krull "stands out because it has some of the clunkiness and uncertain production design of a cheapie like Beastmaster, but its visuals fairly pulse like something from the Spielberg–Lucas realm".
 Gibron wrote that the film doesn't have "the polished level of visuals that fans were used to (thanks to American companies like ILM)".
 In a 2001 DVD Talk review, Gil Jawetz called the effects "totally fake and funny" like most other 1980s films.
 Ian Nathan, in a 2015 Empire magazine piece, wrote that they "may have satisfied young boys at the time but have become frail and silly with age".
 He was especially critical towards the visuals of the ending, labeling them as "all too derivative", lacking "polish", and only "mildly distracting".
 However, Nathan also noted that the film did present some interesting designs and concepts, including doppelgängers that sneak into Colwyn's gang and a witch named The Widow of the Web trapped in "the heart of a web".